-How can I make sure that the government buyers know my business is here?
+How can I make sure government buyers know my business is here?

 Across the Australian Government, there are different areas responsible for buying goods and services from the private sector.
 This means that for most goods and services there is no single ‘government market’.

 It is worth investing the time to get to know the particular business requirements of different government organisations so you can target the most relevant markets for your business.